c-zhou/polyGembler/README.md

     -rlib/--R-external-libs  External library paths that you want R to search for packages.
                              This could be useful if you are root users and install R packages in directories other than default.
-                             Multiple paths seperated by ':' could be provided.
+                             Multiple paths separated by ':' could be provided.

 Data preparation:
 	-l/--min-depth           Minimum depth to keep a SNP (DP).